visgl/deck.gl/dev-docs/RFCs/v6.x/gpu-aggregation-enhancements.md

 Aggregator internally maintains one texture for each weights object and performs one aggregation loop for each weights object.
 One aggregation loop (involves setting up `Framebuffer` object and one draw).
 Weight values are written into R, G and B channels and a value 1.0 into A channel for count. `blendEquation` is set to [`op`, `gl.SUM`], where `op` is `gl.SUM`, `gl.MIN` or `gl.MAX` based on user provided `operation` parameter.

-If `needMinMax` is set another aggregation loop is performed on above results, more details discussed below.
+If `needMin` or `needMax` are set additional aggregation loops are performed on above results, more details discussed below.

 Once aggregation is performed this data is asynchronously read into corresponding buffers before proceeding to the next weights object.